Missouri vs. Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Tigers games have an average total of 58.5 points this season, four fewer than Saturday's over/under.
+- The Tigers and their opponents score an average of 58.5 points per game, six fewer than Saturday's total.

-- The 62.5 over/under in this game is 4.4 points higher than the 58.1 average total in Volunteers games this season.
+- The 64.5 over/under in this game is 6.4 points above the 58.1 average total in Volunteers games this season.

 Missouri Stats and Trends